insolar/docs/docs/source/test-swap.rst

    .. image:: imgs/mig-test/wlt-test-open-swap-tab.png
       :width: 600px

-   In the menu, click :guilabel:`Copy migration address`.
+   On the :guilabel:`SWAP` tab, click :guilabel:`Copy migration address`.

    After that, return to the MetaMask wallet.